Ditrim023/hospital/README.md

-Hospital base with doctors and patients
+Hospital base with doctors and patients.

 login: user0
 password: 123456